Limavatnet

-Limavatnet is a lake in the municipality of Gjesdal in Rogaland county, Norway.
+Limavatnet is a lake in Gjesdal Municipality in Rogaland county, Norway.
 The 1.73 km2 lake lies between the villages of Ålgård and Gjesdal.
 On the western end of the lake, the European route E39 highway crosses the lake on the Vaula Bridge.
 The lake Edlandsvatnet lies immediately to the west of the bridge.

+Name

-The hydronym Lima, belonging to the lake, adjacent settlements, and associated surname, is, according to Oddvar Nes, likely derived from the Indo-European root "lei-", which means "wet, calm water".
+The hydronym Lima belongs to the lake, but also the adjacent villages of Indre Lima and Ytre Lima.
+According to Oddvar Nes, that name is likely derived from the Indo-European root "lei-", which means "wet, calm water".